 A champion rower shares her favorite fat-burning, muscle-building routines

 Rowing is on the rise and has been receiving some well-deserved attention recently (thank you House of Cards and Francis Underwood).
 I think it’s the most effective, low-impact, calorie-scorching, fat-burning, muscle-building, cardiovascular-conditioning sport on the planet.
-As the director of the indoor rowing program at Equinox Sports Club in Los Angeles, owner of my own private rowing studio, and competitive rower, I spend time every week creating with new ways to challenge my students and myself on the rower.
+As the director of the indoor rowing program at Equinox Sports Club in Los Angeles, owner of my own private rowing studio, and competitive rower, I spend time every week creating new ways to challenge my students and myself on the rower.
 Regardless of your fitness level, goals, and time available to train, there is a rowing workout for you.

 Most competitive rowers deploy an 80/20 principle when it comes to training.
 Eighty percent of the workouts are controlled, power-focused, and “steady.”
 The other twenty percent are based on speed.
 Both types are challenging and provide varying methods of intensity for effective training.

 Below are three diverse workouts to try.
-Each one should begin with a ten-minute warm-up starting with easy rowing and transitioning to more intense work in the final minutes.
+Each one should begin with a 10-minute warm-up.
+Start with easy rowing and transition to more intense work in the final minutes.